iulica/docx-mailmerge/README.rst

 Generally, you have to create ``field code brackets`` in which expressions such as ``MERGEFIELD``, ``IF`` and so on are inserted.
 Field code brackets looks like as curly brackets, but they are not ordinary curly brackets and must be created by special key shortcut or inserted as ``field``.
-Example of field code ``{ MERGEFIELD reason }`` If you write curly brackets as oridnary text, they have not any special meaning.
+If you write curly brackets as oridnary text, they have not any special meaning.

+Example of field code ``{ MERGEFIELD reason }``.

 macOS
 -----